Legal challenges to the Trump travel ban: Background

-U.S. President Donald Trump signed Executive Order 13769 on January 27, 2017.
+President Donald Trump signed Executive Order 13769 on January 27, 2017.
 The order limited the number of refugee arrivals to the U.S. to 50,000 for 2017 and suspended the U.S. Refugee Admissions Program (USRAP) for 120 days, after which the program would be conditionally resumed for individual countries while prioritizing refugee claims from persecuted minority religions.
 The order also indefinitely suspended the entry of Syrian refugees.
 Further, the order suspended the entry of alien nationals from seven Muslim-majority countries – Iraq, Iran, Libya, Somalia, Sudan, Syria and Yemen – for 90 days, after which an updated list will be made.
 The order allows exceptions to these suspensions on a case-by-case basis.
-The Department of Homeland Security later exempted U.S. lawful permanent residents (green card holders).
+The U.S. Department of Homeland Security later exempted U.S. lawful permanent residents (green card holders).

 Section 3 of the order applies to over 218 million people, the total combined population of the seven countries named in the executive order.
 Fewer than 60,000 visas have been revoked under the travel ban.
 Section 5 applies to all countries.
 Over a hundred travelers were detained and held for hours without access to family or legal assistance.
 In addition, up to 60,000 visas were "provisionally revoked", according to the State Department.